dentarg/auth0-blog/_posts/2018-01-22-building-a-blog-with-gatsby.markdown

 - 2017-12-28-symfony-tutorial-building-a-blog-part-1
 ---

 **TL;DR:** [Gatsby](https://www.gatsbyjs.org/) is a modern static content generator for [React](https://reactjs.org/) and it boasts an [impressive list](https://www.gatsbyjs.org/features/#legend) of out-the-box features.
-We're going to be building a simple demo blog, adding some features and authenticating users with [Auth0.js](https://auth0.com/docs/libraries/auth0js).
+In this article, we're going to be building a simple demo blog, and adding some features like user authentication with [Auth0.js](https://auth0.com/docs/libraries/auth0js).

 **The final code can be found at the [auth0-gatsby-blog GitHub repo](https://github.com/auth0-blog/auth0-gatsby-blog).**